 Students must prove their identity at every test by showing a legally valid form of ID other than a student ID card.
-Legally valid forms of ID include a passport, a Dutch ID card, a passport or ID card from an EEA country, a Dutch aliens' document or a driving licence.

 Article 24 Test marking system

 - 1. The assignments, questions, assessment norms and criteria are determined by the examiners with due regard for the guidelines and instructions provided by the Examination Board.
 The examiner conducts the test and determines the result on the basis of the determined assessment standards and assessment criteria. - 2.
 If one and the same test is conducted and assessed by more than one examiner, the Examination Board will ensure that these examiners adhere to the same standards and criteria.